 The Education and Compliance Program staff in the Human Subjects Office provides a variety of educational opportunities for the IRB members, Human Subjects Office staff, the research community at the University of Iowa, and at public events.

-11.D.i Responsibilities of Education and Compliance Program Manager
+11.D.i Responsibilities of Education and Compliance Program Managers

 The Education and Compliance Manager provides administrative oversight and guidance to all Education and Compliance Specialists and the Education and Compliance Program student employee.
 Additionally, the Education and Compliance Manager investigates complaints and concerns, oversees program development and project management, and assigns monitoring and other responsibilities to the Education and Compliance Program staff.